-Operation Torch was the name of the Allied invasion of northwest Africa in the hopes and goal of removing the Axis presence on the continent.
-The operation marked the first time that British and American forces worked together on an invasion plan and would take place from November 8-16, 1942.
-The operation would result in a major victory for the Allies and would also include the first major airborne assault carried out by the United States during the war by the U.S. 509th Parachute Infantry Regiment.
+Operation Torch was the name of the Allied invasion of northwest Africa with the hopes and goal of removing the Axis presence on the continent.
+The operation marked the first time that British and American forces worked together on an invasion plan that would take place from November 8-16, 1942.
+The operation would result in a major victory for the Allies.
+It would also include the first major airborne assault carried out by the United States during the war by the U.S. 509th Parachute Infantry Regiment.

 Operation Torch Commanders